Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 ![VisualAlignTypes](media/visuals/VisualAlignTypes.png)

 The position of the visual is defined as the `AnchorPoint` offset relative to the` Origin` in the reference frame, which is hooked to the upper left corner.
-The x and the y-axis are directed to the right and to the bottom respectively.
+The x and the y-axis are directed to the right and the bottom, respectively.
 Examples of the various arrangements of the visuals within the control are as follows:

 Case 1:
    ```cs